orel1212/Portfolio/Deep Learning/Transformers/Vision_ViT_Transformer_Image_classification/README.md

-# Question-answering system based on Orignal Transformer with BytePair GPT2 tokenizer
+# Image classification based on a VIT - Vision Transformer
 ## Dataset
 Cifar10 dataset
 <a> https://huggingface.co/datasets/cifar10 </a>